ayakh99/DBEngineGUC/README.md

 Supported indices:
 * B+ Trees
-* R Trees that index Polygons on the basis of areas rather than coordinates
+* R Trees that index Polygons on the basis of areas instead of coordinates

 Contributors - Team Ugh: